ignaciorlando/red-lesion-detection/README.md

-#Retinal Vessel Segmentation and Characterization
+#Red lesion detection in fundus images for diabetic retinopathy screening

-Created by José Ignacio Orlando at Pladema Institute (Facultad de Ciencias Exactas, UNCPBA, Tandil, Argentina) and CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas, Argentina).
+Created by Jose Ignacio Orlando at Pladema Institute (Facultad de Ciencias Exactas, UNCPBA, Tandil, Argentina) and CONICET (Consejo Nacional de Investigaciones Cientificas y Tecnicas, Argentina), under the supervision of [Dr. Matthew B. Blaschko](http://homes.esat.kuleuven.be/~mblaschk/) (ESAT-Visics, KU Leuven, Leuven, Belgium).

 ##Introduction
-This code corresponds to our paper published at MICCAI 2016.
-It allows you to perform:
-1. Vessels segmentation in fundus images.
-2. Image preprocessing to transfer pre-trained Overfeat CNN for extracting features for DR detection in fundus images.
-3. Graph extraction from vessel segmentations.
+This code implements our red lesion detector as described in *Orlando, J. I., Prokofyeva, E., del Fresno, M. and Blaschko, M. B.: Augmenting CNNs with Domain Knowledge for Diabetic Retinopathy Screening, IMPI 2017.* It includes:
+1. A new version of our blood vessel segmentation based on fully connected CRFs learned with SOSVMs.
+2. A red lesion detection method based on using CNN's and hand crafted features in combination with random forest.
+3. Code for preparing data from DIARETDB1, ROC, e-ophtha and MESSIDOR for our experiments.
+4. FROC curve computation.

 ##License
 Our code is released under the MIT Licence (refer to the LICENSE file for details).